-When the winter weather intensifies, you may find yourself considering options for keeping yourself warm.
+As winter draws nearer, you may find yourself considering options for keeping yourself warm.
 Apart from upgrading your furnace, there's also another step you can take: heating your floors.
-Heated floors produce radiant heat from below your flooring -- and the hot air then rises up, warming the rest of your home.
+Heated floors produce radiant heat from below your flooring, and the hot air then rises up, warming the rest of your home.
 Here's what you need to know.

 What Flooring Can Be Used with Radiant Heating?

-Understandably, carpeting cannot be used with radiant heating.
 Tile, laminate, engineered wood, and natural stone are all excellent to use over radiant heating sources.
 But wood often has some advantages.
-The best type of installation over a radiant heater is a floating floor, which can make wood floor preferable over other options such as tile, laminate, and natural stone.
-Hardwood installations can improve the value of a home, especially alongside radiant heating, and it creates a surface that is both comfortable and attractive.
+The best type of installation over a radiant heater is a floating floor, which can make wood flooring preferable over other options such as tile, laminate, and natural stone.
+Hardwood installations also can improve the value of a home, especially alongside radiant heating, and it creates a surface that is both comfortable and attractive.

 Should there be the need to make any adjustments or repairs to the radiant heating system, it's far easier to pull up a floating wood floor than it is to pull up tile or laminate.
 And because hardwood floors have a little "give" that tile and natural stone do not, heated, hardwood floors will generally be more comfortable than the other options.